Setting up a space to learn at home for extended periods may be completely new to you. Here are some tips to help you transition to learning at home.

 - Remember the temperature and noise levels in the room could be a distraction.

-- Establish a study schedule, take regular breaks away from the screen, stretch and walk around (try this excellent stretch Opens in a new window as explained by our remedial massage lecturer).
+- Establish a study schedule, take regular breaks away from the screen, stretch and walk around.

-- Keep in contact with your lecturer, create study groups online and find ways to keep in touch with family and friends, whilst maintain social distancing.
+- Keep in contact with your lecturer, create study groups online and find ways to keep in touch with family and friends.

 Some other suggestions for equipment